krishane2018/JumpInGame/README.md

 up, down, left, and right.
 If a fox is selected, they will also be promted to type in the possible moves, but also number of positions.
 Once all the rabbits are in a hole, you will be asked if you would like to go to the next level or to stop.

+Iportant:

+If you import the project from GitHub, make sure to import the correct JRE Library